Esri/geodev-hackerlabs/design/create_a_new_map.md

 8. Go to `My Contents` to view the item for this map.

 ###Bonus

-* View the webmap contents as JSON by accessing it via the REST API.
+View the JSON for the web map by using the REST API to access the item in your account.

 In your web browser, paste in this url.
 Identify the `renderer` section.